News

 Start Date: January 1, 2025

 Ebrahim Bagheri is an interdisciplinary researcher who focuses on efficient and responsible information retrieval methods, and who has impacted industry, government and civil society through community engagement and knowledge translation.
 He currently holds a Canada Research Chair in Social Information Retrieval and an NSERC Industrial Research Chair in Social Media Analytics.
-His NSERC CREATE on Responsible AI initiative is unique in that it highlights the need to balance economic development with social good.
+His NSERC CREATE on responsible AI initiatives is unique in that it highlights the need to balance economic development with social good.
 He is the Associate Editor for IEEE Transactions on Network Science and Engineering and ACM Transactions on Intelligent Systems and Technology.
 In 2019, Ebrahim received the Government of Canada NSERC Synergy Award for Innovation for his outstanding industry-academia collaborations.

 He received his PhD from the University of New Brunswick in 2009.
 He is currently a professor in the Department of Electrical, Computer and Biomedical Engineering at Toronto Metropolitan University.